Afrinjahan/Afrin/README.md

 # Hi there :bug:

-Currenty I am working
+Currenty I am working on
 python|sql
-Previously worked on
-c|java.